doug-moore/odin-recipes/README.md

 ### What Is This Project

-The 'odin-recipes' project is a website containing links to 3 web pages   for 3 recipes.
+The 'shrek-soup' project is a website containing links to 3 web pages   for 3 recipes.
 These pages will each contain a:

 * Picture
 * Description